Postdoctoral Fellowship in the Public Humanities

-The Alice Kaplan Institute for the Humanities invites applications for a two-year postdoctoral fellowship in the Digital Humanities, to run from September 1, 2020 through August 31, 2022.
+The Alice Kaplan Institute for the Humanities invites applications for a two-year Postdoctoral Fellowship in the Public Humanities, to run from July 1, 2020 through June 30, 2022.

 Northwestern University is an Equal Opportunity, Affirmative Action Employer of all protected classes including veterans and individuals with disabilities.
 Women, racial and ethnic minorities, individuals with disabilities, and veterans are encouraged to apply.
 Hiring is contingent upon eligibility to work in the United States.